cgrindel/rules_swift_package_manager/docs/design/high-level.md

 ### Swit Package Target

 - Generate a BUILD file in the target path directory.
-- Executable targets will have a `swift_library` declaration.
-The corresponding `swift_binary` declaration will be created by the Swift executable product processing.
+- Executable targets will have a `swift_binary` declaration.

 ### Swift Package Product